udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.

+ReLu was chosen as the activation function.
+It converts all negative inputs to zero, and the neuron does not get activated.
+Max-pooling extracts only the maximum parameter.
+Although it does not alter the depth, it essentially down-samples the network.

 My final model consisted of the following layers: